biopragmatics/oquat/docs/invalids/prefix/bs.md

-# DisProt
+# bs: Biosapiens Protein Feature Ontology

+This page summarize the different resources that reference `bs` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 1 resources,
-The following 1 variants were found: ['BS']
+1 variants on the standard prefix were found: ['BS'].

-## `envo`
+## `envo`: Environment Ontology

-Identifiers for this prefix are given correctly in Environment Ontology.
+Identifiers for this prefix are given incorrectly correctly in `envo`.

 | external_xref   |   usages_count | usages                                                |
 |-----------------|----------------|-------------------------------------------------------|